 Festival of Fun Summer Camp

 The Shack Festival of Fun Summer camp program is important because it offers a structured opportunity for children to grow.
 Kids go from home to school to extracurricular activities, with each setting contributing to their development.
 Summer camp is another unique venue for growth, as it allows kids to become independent and self-confident, while socializing and making new friends, and even learning new skills.
+Our program takes kids going into Kindergarten (must be 5 years old, potty trained, and been to a full year of dare care or prek) to 12th grade.
+When filling out the application please put the grade your child will be in.

 It is important that we provide safe, affordable care to working parents but also to help with bridging academic growth during the summer months.
 We recognize that Summer Slide is an issue especially for those students from low-income families.
 A recent study conducted by NWEA showed that children in 3rd to 5th grades lost, on average, about 20 percent of their school-year gains in reading and 27 percent of their school-year gains in math during summer break.
 We have incorporated reading, math, art and science programs in our camp to keep the children engaged and on track over the summer.